Goutam192002/bucks-app/README.md

     -  The login is a bit hacky for now.
 There's no actual authentication implemented
     -  The app will ask for OTP, but you won't receive an actual OTP.
 Use this code `454545` to verify yourself.
 We call it the magic OTP :wink:

 - Go to https://bucks-app.herokuapp.com/disburse.html.
-Select the same company, enter the employee id and enter amount.
+Select the same company, enter the employee id you received earlier and enter amount.
+In real world scenario, the client would make an API call to bucks API.

 - Refresh the gig worker app again and balance, transactions should be updated.

 Cheers🍻